SimonWaldherr/fsagent/README.md

 HttpPostR. | sends the content of a file in a HTTP Post Request Body SendMail   | sends the file as mail attachment
 Sleep      | waits for a specified duration

+## Todo / Contribute

+Informations about the [license](https://github.com/SimonWaldherr/fsagent/blob/master/LICENSE), [how to contribute](https://github.com/SimonWaldherr/fsagent/blob/master/CONTRIBUTING.md) and a [list of improvements to do](https://github.com/SimonWaldherr/fsagent/blob/master/TODO.md) are in separate files.